 This list is not an exhaustive list of migraine symptoms.
 It is just to give you an overview of some of the symptoms that you could be feeling if you are experiencing a ‘sinus’ headache.
 Typically a migraine attack will last for approximately 4-72 hours.
 This is another indicator the head pain that was thought to be sinus related is actually migraine.

 On a side note, I am experiencing a migraine attack today that was brought on by a weather system moving through my area and a significant drop in barometric pressure.
+Weather changes and migraine are often linked.
 I have incredible pressure and pain behind my eyes, cheeks, nose and forehead.
 I am light sensitive and the pain is sort of pulsating lightly.
 There is congestion in my nose and my eyes are slightly watering while my neck hurts and is very stiff.
 From long experience, I know this is a migraine attack and I have treated it as such, but with those symptoms, it’s very easy to see why people reach for ‘sinus’ medicine instead.

 Why sinus medications may work to treat migraine attacks